Josephine-Tetteh/Josephine-Tetteh.github.io/README.md

-# Josephine-Tetteh.github.io
+# Josephine Tetteh

-# Data Analyst & Mathematical Modeler - GitHub Pages
+# Data Analyst & Mathematical Modeler

 Welcome to my GitHub Pages portfolio!
 This repository showcases my professional journey as a Data Analyst and Mathematical Modeler, with over six years of experience in the healthcare sector.
 I specialize in statistical and computational techniques to solve complex healthcare challenges, focusing on infectious disease modeling and health systems research.